Maherivaratra

 Maherivaratra is a municipality (commune, kaominina) in Madagascar.
 It belongs to the district of Ambanja, which is a part of Diana Region.
-According to 2001 census the population of Maherivaratra was 4,151.
+According to the 2001 census, the population of Maherivaratra was 4,151.

 Maherivaratra is served by a local airport.
 Only primary schooling is available in town.
 The majority 59% of the population are farmers.
-The most important crop is seeds of catechu, while other important products are coffee and rice.
+The most important crop is the seeds of catechu, while other important products are coffee and rice.
 Services provide employment for 1% and fishing employs 40% of the population.